-Tonic water is a key mixer to have in your home bar.
-After all, it’s one half of a classic gin and tonic.
-The core ingredients are simple: soda water, sugar and quinine, which supplies the bitter flavor that defines this mixer.
-Historically, quinine was used by British soldiers in colonial India to treat malaria, leading to the invention of tonic water.
+Tonic water is a key mixer to have in any home bar.
+After all, it’s one-half of a classic Gin and Tonic.
+The core ingredients are simple: soda water, sugar, and quinine—a bitter compound taken from the bark of the cinchona tree, commonly found in South America.
+It's the quinine that provides that familiar bitter flavor that defines this mixer.

 Fever-Tree has a wide range of flavors available, but the classic Indian Tonic Water is one of the best.
 It’s made using quinine from the “fever trees” found in the Democratic Republic of Congo.
 These trees, which are known as cinchona trees, contain quinine in their bark, which is the source of the bitterness in tonic water.
 This tonic is not too sweet and can be mixed with any spirit for a tasty highball or cocktail.

 Jack Rudy Cocktail Co.
 Classic Tonic Syrup

 Compared to tonic waters, tonic syrups can be kept in the fridge for a long time, and you can increase or decrease the concentration to suit your taste.
 A great choice is Jack Rudy’s Classic Tonic Syrup, a concentrate made from quinine, botanicals and real cane sugar for sweetness.
 One bottle will yield about 23 servings, give or take.
 Just add some soda water and your favorite spirit for a satisfying drink.